mnit-rtmc/iris/docs/slow_warning.md

 Warning messages for slow traffic can be displayed on DMS using [device actions].
 A `[slow` *…* `]` [action tag] in the [message pattern] will be replaced with the appropriate value.
-Additionally, the entire message will be displayed **only in the presence of slow traffic**.
+Additionally, the entire message will be displayed **conditionally** in the presence of slow traffic.
 This tag has the following format:

 `[slow` *speed,distance,mode* `]`